-Research shows that employees working at companies like Netflix or Google can be up to 40% more productive than average workers.
-This is due in large part to eliminating organisational drag, like internal processes or policies… and that includes how they handle expenses.
+Employees at companies like Netflix or Google can be up to 40% more productive than average workers, studies suggest.
+A huge part of that is eliminating “organisational drag”, those internal processes or policies that take up way too much time… like expenses.

 “Act in Netflix’s Best Interest”.

-Since the release of the presentation in 2009, Netflix has been able to foster a radical, high-achieving culture by increasing employee freedom and trust.
-CEO Reed Hastings and former Chief Talent Officer Patty McCord claim the outcome of their approach – initially seen by many as controversial – has increased talent density and pushed employee productivity to new heights.
+CEO Reed Hastings and former Chief Talent Officer Patty McCord say the outcome of their approach has increased talent density and pushed productivity to new heights.

-The numbers follow.
-Less than a decade later, the company has grown from 12m to more than 125 million monthly subscribers worldwide.
-Today Netflix is one of the fastest growing and most innovative companies in the world, employing more than 5000 people….
+The numbers don’t lie.
+Since the 2009 presentation, the company has grown from 12m monthly subscribers to more than 150 million customers worldwide.
+It’s one of the fastest-growing and most innovative companies in the world, employing more than 7000 people….

 The Netflix Way: “Treat People Like Adults”

-While this sounds common knowledge to plenty of small or family businesses, where people know each other and where trust comes naturally, things change when companies start to scale.
-A growing number of policies and procedures get put in place.
-While most organisations find this inevitable and welcome it, Netflix started approaching things a bit differently.
+In small or family businesses, people know each other and trust can come naturally.
+But things change when companies start to scale.
+A growing number of policies and procedures get put in place, often in a very ad hoc way.
+While most organisations find this inevitable and welcome it, Netflix approached things a bit differently.

-As companies get bigger, the growing number of procedures, rules and policies start to decrease employee freedom.
-Netflix realised a different type of chaos happens as a result: the increased complexity significantly reduces the productivity of high-performing employees, who become unhappy or can even end up leaving.
+As companies get bigger, the growing number of procedures, rules and policies mean a reduction in employee freedom.
+Netflix realised a different type of chaos happens as a result: the increased complexity significantly reduces the productivity of high-performing employees, who become unhappy and look elsewhere.

-Research published in the Harvard Business Review shows that on average, a company loses more than 25% of its productive power to so-called “organisational drag”.
+Research published in the Harvard Business Review shows that on average, a company loses more than 25% of its productive power to organisational drag.

-Netflix is not alone in realising this.
-Companies in the technology sector, whether smaller startups or huge corporations like Google, often trust that the people who they hire will end up doing the right thing, so policies are not just a drag but quickly become obsolete.
-And according to research from the leading consulting firm Bain & Company, employees in companies like Netflix and Google are on average 40% more productive as a result.
+Netflix is not alone in realising the pain that drag can cause.
+Companies in the technology sector, whether smaller start-ups or huge corporations, often trust that the people who they hire will end up doing the right thing, so policies are not just a drag but quickly become obsolete.
+And according to research from consulting firm Bain & Company, employees in companies like Netflix and Google are on average 40% more productive as a result.

 “We assume you are not here to rip off the company, and we’re not going to put in place processes that consume human capital, waste time, and zap energy.”